 There are things that you may not be aware of if you have not obtained a credit report in a while.
 So if you don’t have a recent report you can get one report once per year at Annual Credit Report.
-If after you’ve gotten report and everything is all clear you can go back and buy your 3-credit scores.
+If after you have got a gotten report and everything is all clear you can go back and buy your 3-credit scores.
 The Reason we recommend this is if you pull your own credit report it is considered a “soft pull” and does not impact your score.
 If one or many mortgage companies “hard pull” it then as you will see below your score can suffer.
 So you want to keep inquiries to a minimum.
 We only deal with companies that will shop for you and only pull your credit once to keep your score intact.

-Credit score if 2 out of 3 of your scores are above 640 then you are most probably ready to start the qualification process located here and of course you can always contact us and we would be happy to discuss your individual situation with you.
+Credit score if 2 out of 3 of your scores are above 640 then you are most probably ready to start the qualification process located here and of course, you can always contact us and we would be happy to discuss your individual situation with you.

 Now if your score is less than 640 then you may still be able to get a mortgage in some cases but the following items will help you get that score up to increase your changes.